Acercandr0/Ventanas-Once/README.md

 ⚠️ You must install UXTheme hook Mod on Windhawk first

 1. Unzip Rectify11 themes in 'C:\Windows\Resources\Themes'
+2. Run SecureUxTheme Tool as administrator.
+3. Check 'Hook SystemSettings', 'Hook LogonUI' and 'Remove DefaultColors"
+4. Install and reboot.
-2. Open SecureUxTheme Tool
+5. 2.
+Run SecureUxTheme Tool again.
-3. Select 'Rectify11 dark theme" and click on "patch and apply"
+6. Select 'Rectify11 dark theme" and click on "patch and apply",

 ## 🦊 Firefox Theme
 1. Open your browser and type about:profiles into the address bar, then hit Enter.